BrkRaw/brkraw/docs/contrib/contribution.md

 implemented as addons (rules/specs/transforms/context_map) or plugins.

 If you think a change must live in core, start with a GitHub Discussion and explain why it cannot be handled through addons or plugins.
+Once agreed, open issue(s) for the scoped work, then combine them in a single PR.

 ## Defaults we want help with